Garlic-Team/website/guide/getting-started/README.md

 	messagePrefix: '!',
 	// Set the guild where you will be developing your bot.
 This is usefull cause guild slash commands update instantly.
 	devGuildId: process.env.DEV_SERVER,
-	// Set the global cooldown for your bot
-	cooldown: '30s',
 	// Set the intents you will be using (https://discordjs.guide/popular-topics/intents.html#gateway-intents)
 	intents: [Intents.FLAGS.GUILDS, Intents.FLAGS.GUILD_MESSAGES],
 });

-// Listen to warnings and errors. client.on('error', console.log);
-client.on('warn', console.log);

 // Login to the discord API
 client.login(process.env.token);